vlad-ivanov-d/chat-adviser-bot/README.md

 The bot can chat in multiple languages.

+### Profanity Filter

+The bot can filter profanity in chat.

 ### Restriction On Adding Bots

 The bot can prevent users from adding bots to chat.
 Additionally, it's possible to configure the ban of the violator.
 The user who tried to add the bot will be banned.